Jagannath Temple Puri

 One of the temple’s mysteries is that its main structure casts no visible shadow at any time of the day—a phenomenon still unexplained by science and architecture experts.

-What is the significance of the 22 steps of the temple?
+What is the significance of the 22 steps of the Jagannath Temple?

 The 22 steps, called Baisi Pahacha, symbolize the 22 stages of life in Hindu philosophy.
 Devotees often touch or bow at each step before entering the sanctum.